Have you ever wished you could mess around with WordPress without the trouble or cost of installing it on a web hosting server?

 Step 2: Download XAMPP

-Visit the Apache Friends website and download the latest version of XAMPP for your operating system:
+Visit the Apache Friends website and download the latest version of XAMPP for your operating system (in this example, we’re using Windows):

 The file will automatically start to download.